Where to Stay in Milan Pin 2

 In the neighborhood, you can hunt for bargain deals at chain stores and outlets.
 The shops occupy staggering Neoclassical structures, which line the main shopping street, Corso Buenos Aires.

 Don’t miss a photo op with Porta Venezia, the striking monumental gate of Milan and name-giver of the area.
 The Neoclassical building from the 19th century replaced older gates that were part of the Medieval and Roman city walls.
-The current porta consists of two twin buildings, which served as customs offices.
+The current porta consists of two twin buildings, which used to serve as customs offices.

 However, the main reason to recommend this quarter is the drop-dead gorgeous park Giardini Indro Montanelli.
 The 18th-century public garden is home to the splendid Natural History Museum, the majestic Palazzo Dugnani, and the intriguing Planetarium Ulrico Hoepli.